-4.1.8 Ignition Switch: Located on the lower center of console.
+4.1.8 Ignition Switch: Located on right fuel tank.

 The ignition switch is used to start and stop the engine.
 The switch has three positions "OFF", "ON" and "START".
 Insert key into switch and rotate clockwise to the "ON" position.
 Rotate clockwise to the next position to engage the starter (key must be held against spring pressure in this position).